dharmp0/dharmp0/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I'm currently a junior student pursuing a a double-degree in Computer Science and Business Administration at Wilfrid Laurier Univerity!
+- 🔭 I'm a junior pursuing a double-degree in Computer Science and Business Administration at Wilfrid Laurier Univerity.
-- 💻 I have previously worked at an AI start-up Learning Mode AI and as a Software Engineer Intern at Riipen.
+- 💻 I’ve previously interned as a Software Engineer at Riipen and worked at the AI start-up Learning Mode AI, gaining hands-on experience in real-world development.
-- ⚡ I enjoy exploring new technologies, collaborating on creative and real-value projects, as well as going to the gym and playing and watching basketball
+- ⚡ I love exploring new technologies, building creative projects with real impact, and spending time at the gym or watching/playing basketball.

 ## 🛠 Languages and Tools